MaangoTaachyon/tkyn.dev/source/_posts/2025-4-15-Path to Privilege How Armoury Crate's File Deletion Flaw Creates System-Wide Risk.md

 2. Create a file, `temp\folder1\file1.txt`.
 3. Set an oplock on `temp\folder1\file1.txt`.
 4. Wait for the vulnerable process to enumerate the contents of `temp\folder1` and try to delete the file `file1.txt` it finds there.
 This will trigger the oplock.
 5. When the oplock triggers, perform the following in the callback:
 	a.
 Move `file1.txt` elsewhere, so that `temp\folder1` is empty and can be deleted.
 We move `file1.txt` as opposed to just deleting it because deleting it would require us to first release the oplock.
 This way, we maintain the oplock so that the vulnerable process continues to wait, while we perform the next step.
 	b.
-Recreate `temp\folder1` as a junction to the ‘\RPC Control`folder of the object namespace. c.
-Create a symlink at`\RPC Control\file1.txt`pointing to`C:\Config.Msi::$INDEX_ALLOCATION`.
+Recreate `temp\folder1` as a junction to the `\RPC Control`folder of the object namespace.
+	c.
+Create a symlink at `\RPC Control\file1.txt` pointing to `C:\Config.Msi::$INDEX_ALLOCATION`.
 6. When the callback completes, the oplock is released and the vulnerable process continues execution.
 The delete of `file1.txt` becomes a delete of `C:\Config.Msi`.
 ### Video PoC:
 [https://youtu.be/GYPHj2B_-oE](https://youtu.be/GYPHj2B_-oE)